 For González, MEC “ignores that whenever there is violence against someone who cares for another, the person in care suffers too.”
 Uruguayan jurisprudence from when the amendment was respected is quite illustrative.
 In one example, the mother’s defence shows how “the psychological analysis clearly establishes the risk configuration for the daughter,” not only for having to endure the violence suffered by her mother but also for “how going back to live in a country where they count on no support exposes the girl to a risk and places her in an intolerable situation.”

-The Central Authority’s response utilises the argument that was first rejected by TAF’s judges and later adopted by them: due to Article 27 of the 1969 Vienna Convention on internal law and observance of treaties, “a State party may not invoke the provisions of its internal law as justification for its failure to perform a treaty.”
+The Central Authority’s response argues the same that was once rejected by TAF’s judges to be later adopted by them: due to Article 27 of the 1969 Vienna Convention on internal law and observance of treaties, “a State party may not invoke the provisions of its internal law as justification for its failure to perform a treaty.”

 However, “It’s not about failing to perform the treaty, it rather helps to comply with it by defining a diffuse concept such as the grave risk.
 That’s what the gender-based violence law does and it cannot be disapplied under the excuse of consulting a norm’s spirit,” argues the GBV law’s co-author, evoking Civil Code’s articles 16 and 17.